 The Hindu epics were written to create moral ideals for followers to aspire to.
 These epics were written in Sanskrit and in their essence described the power of the Hindu gods in poetic verse.

 The most popular of these poetic epics are the Ramayana and Mahabharata.
 The Ramayana is a magnificent narration of the story of Rama.
 It chronicles the life of Rama from his birth in the kingdom of Ayodhya to his decisive victory over his evil nemesis Ravana.
 The epic speaks volumes on the virtue of true brotherhood, love, and the nature of sacrifice one has to make to defeat evil.

 The Mahabharata is the longest epic ever written and gives an in-depth insight into the rise of Hinduism between 400 BC and 200 AD.
 In fact, its entire narration is seven times the length of the Illiad and the Odyssey combined.

 Apart from its glorious narration of the fight between the Kauravas and the Pandavas, it also details the scripts of the Bhagavat Gita.
 From beginning to end, it describes the great battle that pit brother against brother.
 In time, the Bhagavat Gita went on to become the epitome of Hinduism’s sacred scripture.

 9. Treta Yuga

-The body stature was now lesser than that in the Satya yuga – an average human was around 14 cubits tall, but there were some exceptional beings who had attained godly built and divine persona.
-To name some, the likes of Rama, Laxamana, Ravana and Hanumana were considered godlike for their extraordinary strength and inimitable intellect.
+People’s stature was now smaller than during the Satya Yuga, with the average human being around 14 cubits tall, but there were some exceptional beings who had attained a godly build and divine persona such as the characters Rama, Laxamana, Ravana, and Hanumana who were considered godlike for their extraordinary strength and inimitable intellect.

 8. Dwapar Yuga